-- Must have a minimum 2.5 GPA to declare a major in Mass Communications - Must pass ENGL 1102 (English Composition II) before enrolling in COMM courses numbered 3000 or above - Must be proficient in word processing before enrolling in COMM writing courses - A maximum of 3 credit hours of COMM 4421 (Practicum) may count toward major requirements. - A maximum of 3 credit hours of COMM 4486 (Internship) may count toward major requirements - · Must have an exit interview during senior year - Must complete requirements for a minor field.
+- Must have a minimum 2.5 GPA to declare a major in Mass Communications - GPA will be reviewed after completion of Core Areas A-E and includes all transfer work. - Must pass ENGL 1102 (English Composition II) before enrolling in COMM courses numbered 3000 or above - Must be proficient in word processing before enrolling in COMM writing courses - A maximum of 3 credit hours of COMM 4421 (Practicum) may count toward major requirements. - A maximum of 3 credit hours of COMM 4486 (Internship) may count toward major requirements - · Must complete an exit interview or survey during senior year. - · Must complete requirements for a minor field.